Mental Health Tips from an Unlikely Source: K-Pop Demon Hunters

 Final Thought

-It’s a bangin’ soundtrack, a soul sword, a trip to the bath house (or spa) and a derpy tiger reminding you it’s okay to laugh in the middle of the chaos.
+Ain’t nothin’ wrong with getting that truth alongside a bangin’ soundtrack, a soul sword, a trip to the bath house (or spa), and a derpy tiger reminding you it’s okay to laugh in the middle of the chaos.

 Got a favorite show or movie with hidden therapeutic gold?